talpor/talpor-dev-handbook/docs/conception/index.md

 The conception phase begins at the moment a new project walks through the door.
-The main focus in this stage is understanding the requirements of the project, and the results of this whole process is a set of mockups and estimations that fulfills those requirements.
+The main focus in this stage is understanding the requirements of the project, and the results of this whole process is a set of mockups and estimations that fulfill those requirements.

 During this stage, the team that will be involved in a project is built, taking into consideration what is known initially.
 The idea is that each team member strengths can be used to successfully take the project from zero to production in reasonable time.

-At talPor, this process is known as the **discovery**.
-During a discovery, fast paced meetings between the client and the team take place with the goal of defining the requirements and defining what will be part of the **MVP (Minimum Viable Product)**.
+At talPor, this process is known as **discovery**.
+During discovery, fast paced meetings between the client and the team take place with the goal of defining the requirements and defining what will be part of the **MVP (Minimum Viable Product)**.
 These meetings